Here’s Ethan Mills sending an open letter to his fellow “white dudes”:

 “The unstated essence of Hip,” for Mailer, “was its psychopathic brilliance,” a horror of conformity and therefore of society.
 But what’s striking about Mailer’s essay is his candor about the inspiration for this antisocial stance.
 In Mailer’s thinking, the white man’s civilization had already proved itself, by his time, to be evil, deranged, and hostile to life.
 Atomic war, Nazism, and all the horrors of the early twentieth century had made the young white man of the fifties a prisoner, one might say, in his father’s house, an unwilling initiate in a white supremacist cult of death.
 The only way for a young white man to thrive–to be fully alive, to embrace life–was to become an outsider in his own society.
 And the obvious way to do that was to take someone already alienated from society as his role model.

-Hence the “White Negro,” a young white man who chose to adopt, by choice, the alienation imposed on black men.
+Hence the “White Negro,” a young white man who adopted, by choice, the alienation imposed on black men.

 Thus began a trend that has continued ever since, from the hipsters to the Beats to the hippies to the stoners to the punks to the slackers to a new generation of hipsters, and now to the curdled contrarianism of the web’s message boards.
 The romantic traditions of the West–which had always emphasized the needs of the self above those of society–found renewal in a strain of chi-chi sociopathy.
 Forms of youthful rebellion that had entranced earlier generations of young men–the upstart aestheticism of the pre-Raphaelites, the sentimentality and lyricism of nineteenth century poetasters, the preening effeteness of the flaneur, the dapper exhibitionism of the dandy, the Jazz Age hedonists cavorting at their Prohibition parties–gave way to assertions of bitter antisocialism.
 Those earlier rebellions had celebrated escape–into pleasure, art, nature, the life of the mind.
 Now mere escape was deemed insufficient, too feeble a tonic to soothe the pains of a developing white male mind.
 Only violent rejection could allow the male ego to save itself from the influences of a sick society.